 Danny Kadis (Wake)

 Danny is president of Centrex Properties, a commercial real estate business started by his great, great grandfather.
 A former appointee to the City of Raleigh’s Board of Adjustment from 2003 to 2005, Danny currently serves on the Board of Directors for Triangle Land Conservancy and WakeUp Wake County in Raleigh, NC.
 He earned his Leadership in Energy and Environmental Design Accredited Professional (LEED AP) designation in 2009, and he is currently a member of the Urban Land Institute (ULI) and the Congress for the New Urbanism (CNU).
-Danny has undergraduate degrees in Biology and Geography as well as a Master's Degree in Public/Environmental Policy.
+Danny has undergraduate degrees in Biology and Geography and a Master's Degree in Public/Environmental Policy.

 William "Skip" London (Chatham)